mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 ...

 I felt like each of my family members was going through some big changes.
 Nozomu had earned his PhD and had accepted an offer to work at The Hartford as a data engineer.
-Nozomu and Deanna had lived in Buffalo—the city where Nozomu had gotten his PhD—but they had moved to Connecticut within the past week or so.
+Nozomu and Deanna had lived in Buffalo—the city where Nozomu received his PhD—but they moved to Connecticut within the past week or so.
 Deanna had been a high school Latin teacher and was offered a job teaching human geography and history.

 Shari was going through mid-pregnancy.
 I only heard what was going on from Mom, but it sounded like she was feeling a lot of morning sickness.
-It also sounded like she and David had caught COVID at some point.
 Meanwhile, David had switched jobs and was doing something with data analytics.
 I wasn’t entirely sure what his role was.

 Probably the biggest change in the family was that Dad and Mom were going to become mission president and wife in the Micronesia Guam Mission.
 They were preparing the house for their moveout and had weekly meetings with the current mission president and wife.
 That was all I knew about their preparations.